flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 # Rock Papper Scissors
+## Introduction
+This is game of Rock, Paper, Scissors.
+In version 1, we use the subghz radio to find other players, communicate moves, and exchange contact information.

 ## Status
-This is current a work in progress.
+This is currently a work in progress...
-- Most of the game logic is complete (two flippers should be able to play each other.)
+- Most of the game logic is complete (two flippers should be able to play against each other.)
-- UI to show images instead of text.
+- UI to show Flipper images instead of just debug text.

-Remaining work:
+Remaining work (for subghz version):
 - Tone when button pressed.
 - Show games found & let user pick the game to join.
 - Log joined game into SD card.